slott56/FeederReader/docs/_build/html/_sources/context.rst.txt

     -   Read and save the RSS,
     -   Filter the saved RSS looking for dockets of interest,
-    -   Write several index pages with the details.
+    -   Write several index pages with the details,

 3. The Journalist can be notified of an interesting case, and browse the index to see the cases organized by Docket.